Brie de Meaux is a Brie cheese with a very pale yellow interior and a white velvet rind. It develops a nutty flavour as it ages.

 The cheese is aged at least 4 weeks.
 The rind is not washed, but the cheese is turned several times by hand.

 Brie de Meaux is usually sold when young, about 1 week old, to an cheese ager (affineur.)
-This has been done since the 1800s, particularly to Parisian cheese agers.
+This has been done since the 1800s, particularly to cheese agers in Paris.

 Brie de Meaux contains 45% butterfat